GrzechuG/PyTorchLab/README.md

 # PyTorchLab
 Easy to use PyTorch training framework with a single fit/train method

-Progress : Project in Developtment
+Progress : Basic functionality working